larryfox/website/miata.md

 ![Miata]

-My project car, a 1990 Mazda Miata.
+## My project car, a 1990 Mazda Miata

 I might eventually write up some guides, but likely wont. :) [Miata.net] and youtube are an excelent resource for most things.